laskaux-test/laskaux-test.github.io/_posts/2020-04-18-revolution-republic.md

 >The flight to Varennes was the Revolution’s second great turning-point.
 Like the oath of the clergy, it forced everybody to make choices that most would have preferred not to face. . . .
 The failure of the attempted escape postponed that danger—but demanded choices of a different order.
 The monarch had renounced the Revolution, and had explained why at great length in the proclamation he left behind. . . .
 How could such a man remain head of State?
 The blackest suspicions of the Parisian populace and radical leaders were confirmed.
 Republicans now came into the open.
 All over the capital symbols of royalty were attacked and defaced, and on 24 June the Cordeliers Club delivered a petition to the National Assembly to depose the king or consult the Nation on his fate in a referendum.
 A crowd of 30,000 escorted its presenters.
 &nbsp;[WD]

 The scene is changed to the Cordeliers Convent for the third time (after the dawns of the Bastille Day and the October Days).
-Marat is addressing to the angry crowds of the Club, now formally the Society of the Friends of the Rights of Man and of the Citizen, founded on 27 April 1790.
+Marat is addressing to the raging crowds of the Club, now formally the Society of the Friends of the Rights of Man and of the Citizen, founded on 27 April 1790.

 > The decision (the renewed confidence in Louis XVI as the head of the executive power) led to a breach in the ranks of he democrats.
 A protest demonstration, called for in a petition drafted by the Cordeliers Club on 16 July, was approved by the Jacobin Club; but the same evening, on Robespierre's initiative, the Jacobins withdrew their support.
 The Cordeliers, now faced with alternative of cancelling the demonstration or of going ahead on their own, decided on the latter course.
 The result as the petition of 17 July, drafted by François Robert and couched in more radical terms: while not specifically demanding a Republic, it called on the Assembly ‘de convoquer un nonveau corps constituant pour procéder au remplacement et à l’organisation d’un nouveau pouvoir exécutif’. . . . societies and clubs were invited . . . to march to the Champ de Mars to hold a peaceful demonstration.
 > <p align="right">—George F. E. Rudé, <em>The Crowd in the French Revolution</em> (1972)